How to Stay Safe in Rideshares

 Comparatively, Lyft passengers reported 111 motor vehicle fatalities, 23 physical assaults, and 2,561 sexual assaults.
 By our count, those numbers suggest that Uber saw 56% more physical assaults than Lyft, not to mention 38% more fatal accidents and 6% more sexual assaults.

-Do these numbers mean that it’s unsafe for travelers to use Lyft and Uber to get to where they need to go during the holidays?
+Do these numbers mean that it’s unsafe for travelers to use Lyft and Uber to get where they need to go?
 No. Again, 99% of Uber rides end without incident.
 However, passengers may want to take steps to ensure their rides are as safe as possible.

 Tips and Tricks for Staying Safe While Using a Rideshare Service